can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 I'm no macro guru and I get super excited about every single case when I managed to write something that actually looks like useful thing.
-You can check the [tests][cl-journal.t] for this definition and realworld usage.
+You can check the [tests][cl-journal.t] for this definition and real-world usage.

 ## Merge!

-With a database of raw posts at my hands I started thinking about ways to implement the merge.
+With a database of raw posts at my hands, I started thinking about ways to implement the merge.
 First and foremost I had to identify which posts actually had to be merged.
-This is trivial with missing posts, but for existing ones I had to have something to compare them to, and since I had raw posts from the server with the server timestamp I had to get server timstamp for all existing posts and update it for any posts that I wanted to change.
+This is trivial with missing posts, but for existing ones I had to have something to compare them to, and since I had raw posts from the server with the server timestamp I had to get server timestamp for all existing posts and update it for any posts that I wanted to change.

-If you remember I already had `ignore-all` command to bump local modification timestamp of all posts and I ended up doing the same for remote timestamp.
+If you remember I already had `ignore-all` command to bump local modification timestamp of all posts and I ended up doing the same for the remote timestamp.
 The easiest way to get it was to take it from the `syncitems` call and to crossect them with all existing posts.
-As a first step I ensured that every fetched post received corresponding `syncitems` update timestamp and after that I only had to add this timstamp to all the posts in the database.
+As a first step, I ensured that every fetched post received corresponding `syncitems` update timestamp and after that I only had to add this timestamp to all the posts in the database.

 And this is where my obsession with `loop` macro began.